gridytech/gridy-id-java-api-client/README.md

-# gridy-id-java-client
+# gridy-id-java-api-client

 Gridy ID is a Multi-Factor authentication (MFA) API service & Authenticator application for Android, IOS, Windows, MacOS, Linux & Web.

-Use Gridy to replace your existing username/password authentication or Integrate Gridy ID into your adaptive authentication workflow inminutes using our API service and clients
+Use Gridy ID to replace your existing username/password authentication or Integrate Gridy ID into your adaptive authentication workflow in minutes using our API service and clients

 ## Requirements